When will I know it’s time to replace my roof?

 Age of Roof

-The lifespan of your roof will depend on the type of material used in construction.
-Knowing the year of your roofs installation is essential in estimating how long you can expect before a replacement is needed.
-You should also have it thoroughly inspected by a professional, especially if it is older or visible damage is present.
+The lifespan of your roof will depend on the material used in construction.
+Knowing the year of your roof installation is essential in estimating how long you can expect before a replacement is needed.
+A professional should also inspect it thoroughly, especially if it is older or visible damage is present.
 Knowing the expected lifespan and estimated replacement year will help you prepare an approximate timeline on when you can expect it to need replacing and budget accordingly.

 Here are some common roofing materials used in Alberta and the life expectancy of each.